 "A visit to the Southwest Waterfront is an opportunity to immerse yourself in the past and newly energized present."

 The Future of the Southwest Waterfront

 Since this period of redevelopment, Southwest has remained mostly untouched.
-Now, 50 years later, the Hoffman-Madison Waterfront team is heading the effort to reconnect the District to the water.
-As the maritime front porch to the nation’s capital, The Wharf is destined to set a new standard for waterfront urban development and will become the District’s premier destination for water activities, fine dining, shopping, and living, along with a wide variety of live music, cultural events, and festivals.
+Now, over 50 years later, The Wharf has reconnected the District to the water.
+As the maritime front porch to the nation’s capital, The Wharf set a new standard for waterfront urban development and has become DC’s premier destination for water activities, dining, shopping, and living, along with a wide variety of live music, cultural events, and festivals.

 The Wharf is your launchpad for all kinds of water activities—from leisure cruises and kayak tours to sailing lessons and paddleboarding, the Southwest Waterfront makes it easy to play on the river.
 Plus, our water taxi might just be the fastest way to get to Georgetown, Old Town Alexandria, or National Harbor.Explore the Waterfront